 “Pre-Feasibility Study for Green Sukuk Issuance in the Republic of Uzbekistan” which has been published online, aims to explore the opportunities and challenges as well as to perform a pre-feasibility analysis for the introduction of green sukuk in Uzbekistan.
-The study was conducted by the United Nations Development Program (UNDP) in Uzbekistan and the Capital Market Development Agency of the Republic of Uzbekistan, in cooperation with the Islamic Development Bank and the UNDP Istanbul International Center for Private Sector Development (IICPSD).
+The study was conducted by the United Nations Development Programme (UNDP) in Uzbekistan and the Capital Market Development Agency of the Republic of Uzbekistan, in cooperation with the Islamic Development Bank and the UNDP Istanbul International Center for Private Sector in Development.

 The findings of this study were also presented in a Green Sukuk workshop on November 25, 2020 conducted by the collaborating partners.
 In addition to an overview of the capital markets in Uzbekistan and international best practice examples of green sukuk, the workshop included a discussion on potential opportunities and challenges to green sukuk introduction in the country.

-Given the country’s funding deficit for achieving the SDGs, the study demonstrates that green sukuk may be a viable financial instrument for promoting sustainable development in the country, as well as a promising potential mechanism for Uzbekistan’s efforts to solve climate change and move to a green economy.
+Given the country’s funding deficit for achieving the SDGs, the study demonstrates that green sukuk may be a viable financial instruments for promoting sustainable development in the country, as well as a promising potential mechanism for Uzbekistan’s effort to solve climate change and move to green economy.